mirulili/blog/content/post/sample post/index.md

 ## The Secret of "The Costly Rain"
 This is where the core of the DeepSeek paper comes in.

-> "I understand the lightweight model, but isn't it going to be less efficient?"
+> If DeepSeek is a lightweight model, isn't it going to be less efficient?

 That's right.
 Usually, 7 billion (7B) parameter models cannot keep up with the intelligence of 1 trillion (1T) models.
 However, as mentioned above, DeepSeek used the trick of "knowledge distillation."
 First, it creates a super-sized "teacher" model called "DeepSeek-R1," which may be smarter than GPT-4.
 (It is not lightweight) Then, 800,000 high-quality "answer courses" (elite textbooks) created by the "teacher" model.
 It trains the textbook on seven billion "student" models.
 As a result, the "student" model learns by compressing the reasoning method and knowledge of a trillion "teachers" even though it has seven billion small brains.